BraedonWooding/LLV/README.md

 I would love for you to help maintain this, just a few things to consider;

-- We use [todo](https://github.com/BraedonWooding/Todo) for our current list of items
-  - You don't have to use this of course :), it is just a way for me to keep track of things.
-  - Currently a little buggy as I haven't updated it in a short while but I'll get around to it.
 - Small changes over big
   - Big changes are sometimes necessary, I've re-written the core once already since I wasn't happy with the lack of extensibility for other things than